 - Sensitive information

-Any information regarding your medical or health condition, race or ethnic origin, political opinions, religious or philosophical beliefs or other such private information is considered sensitive information and we will not intentionally collect or maintain, or provide such information to third parties.
+Any information regarding your medical or health condition, race or ethnic origin, political opinions, religious or philosophical beliefs or other such private information is considered sensitive information and we will not intentionally collect, maintain or provide such information to third parties.

 - Purposes and legal grounds